DeviaVir/zenbot/README.md

 Uses a [Parabolic SAR](http://stockcharts.com/school/doku.php?id=chart_school:technical_indicators:parabolic_sar) indicator to trade when SAR trend reverses.

+- Tends to generate earlier signals than EMA-based strategies, resulting in better capture of highs and lows, and better protection against quick price drops.
+- Does not perform well in sideways (non-trending) markets, generating more whipsaws than EMA-based strategies.
-- Most effective with short period (default is 1m), which means it generates 150-200 trades/day, so only usable on GDAX (with 0% maker fee) at the moment.
+- Most effective with short period (default is 2m), which means it generates 50-100 trades/day, so only usable on GDAX (with 0% maker fee) at the moment.
-- Sim/paper results are better than live results, since slippage is not modelled accurately yet.
 - Tested live, [results here](https://github.com/carlos8f/zenbot/pull/246#issuecomment-307528347)

+### About the speed strategy

+Trade when % change from last two 1m periods is higher than average.

+- Like the sar strategy, this generates early signals and is effective in volatile markets and for price drop protection.
+- Trades less frequently when volatility drops, resulting in better performance in sideways markets than sar.
+- Its weakness is that sometimes it misses signals from gradually developing trends.

 ### Option tweaking tips